Annaiyin Aanai: Production

 Annaiyin Aanai was produced by A. M. M. Issmayil under Paragon Pictures.
 Ch.
 Narayana Murthy directed the film besides writing the story and screenplay, while Murasoli Maran wrote the dialogues.
 C. Raghavan was the art director, M. A. Perumal was the editor, B. Hiralal was the choreographer, and J. G. Vijayam was the cinematographer.
 One scene in the film required Savitri's character to become emotional, grab Ganesan's character by the shirt and shake him excessively.
 Savitri tore Ganesan's shirt and clawed his chest, resulting in him bleeding heavily.
 Afterwards when he pretended to hit her with a towel, she controlled her emotions and stopped.

 Soundtrack

 The music composed by S. M. Subbaiah Naidu.
-Lyrics by A. Maruthakasi, Ku.
-Ma.
-Balasubramaniam, Ka.
-Mu.
-Sheriff, K. S. Gopalakrishnan and Va.
-Somanathan.
 The song "Neeyegadhi Eswari" is set in Charukesi raga.

-Accolades

-At the 6th National Film Awards, Annaiyin Aanai won the National Film Award for Best Feature Film in Tamil – Certificate of Merit.